-Clay is my passion.
-Decoration is my language.
-Since 1990.
+Clay is my passion, decoration is my language.

 Free Delivery, Curbside Pickup, Free Shipping and SALES!

-FREE SHIPPING is applied to all purchases over $400.
+FREE SHIPPING is applied to all orders over $300.

 E-TRANSFER PAYMENT is now an option in the checkout process.
 Just click Bank Transfer and follow the instructions.